rusticlion/Manastorm/manastorm_codebase_dump.md

 -- Helper function to check if mana cost can be paid without actually taking the tokens function Wizard:canPayManaCost(cost)
     local tokenReservations = {}
+    local reservedIndices = {} -- Track which token indices are already reserved

     -- This function mirrors payManaCost but just returns the indices of tokens that would be used -- Try to pay each component of the cost